Disney’s California Adventure – Part I: The Broken Blueprints Behind Imagineering’s Golden State Mistake

 Image: Disney

 Disney’s California Adventure has a whole land dedicated to Hollywood, too.
 But instead of recreating a Hollywood that “never was, but always will be,” Hollywood Pictures Backlot is meant to bring to life the Hollywood that is.
-When you pass between its elephant statues, you won’t find yourself in a long-long “Golden Age” of Tinseltown.
+When you pass between its elephant statues, you won’t find yourself in a long-gone “Golden Age” of Tinseltown.
 You won’t see glamorous starlets, classic cars, lavish boutiques, or elegant, historic movie palaces…

 Image: Disney